Total raw materials or components consumed per year

 The Formula

 The EOQ formula balances two opposing costs.
-Ordering costs (purchase order processing, receiving, inspection, freight) increase with more frequent orders.
+Ordering costs (purchase order processing, receiving, inspection, accounts payable processing, freight) increase with more frequent orders.
 Holding costs (warehouse rent, insurance, capital tied up, obsolescence) increase with larger order quantities.
 The EOQ is the quantity where total ordering cost equals total holding cost, minimizing the combined total.
 The reorder point adds lead time demand plus safety stock to prevent stockouts during the supplier delivery window.

 Step-by-Step Example